numpy/numpy/doc/source/user/absolute_beginners.rst

   np.savetxt('np.csv', a, fmt='%.2f', delimiter=',', header='1,  2,  3,  4')

-Read your saved CSV any time with a command such as:
+If you're using the command line, you can read your saved CSV any time with a command such as:

 **Input:**